cachewolf/cachewolf/trunk/res_noewe/webmapservices/readme_wms.txt

 # This is an example and explantion of an wms definition file.
 # copy and rename this file to the extension .wms
-# You can add your own .wms file to the program directory of
+# You can add your own .wms file to this directory
-# cachwolf and the new service will be available in the download maps dialog
+# and the new service will be available in the download maps dialog
 # name the file this way: <internet domain of the covered region, replace "." by "-" and inverse the order>_<type of map>_<original scale>.wms
-# e.g. "de-ni_topo_25", meaning germany (de), Niedersachen (ni), topographical map, original scale 1:50000.
+# e.g. "de-ni_topo_50", meaning germany (de), Niedersachen (ni), topographical map, original scale 1:50000.
 # Please don't use capital letter or special characters (only "a-z0-9" and "-_" are allowed)
 # in the filename in order to avoid problems on different platforms
 # Please include in every .wms you create a reference to this explanation file